 Thus, the Host Country Agreement allows parties in dispute who are located in or near the host country to take full advantage of the flexibility and efficiency of PCA-administered proceedings in the territory of the host country.

-The wider benefits of the Host Country Agreement to the host country, neighboring states, and parties in dispute include:
+Host Country Agreements also provide wider benefits to the host country, neighboring states, and parties in dispute:

 - Increasing domestic and regional awareness of arbitration and other methods of dispute settlement offered by the PCA

-- Strengthening cooperation between the PCA and national or regional arbitral institutions and facilitating the exchange of expertise
+- Strengthening cooperation between the PCA and national or regional arbitral institutions and facilitating the exchange of expertise; and

-The PCA has signed Host Country Agreements with the Argentine Republic, the People’s Republic of China, the Republic of Chile, the Republic of Costa Rica, the Republic of India, the Republic of Mauritius, the Republic of Singapore, the Republic of South Africa, and the Socialist Republic of Vietnam.
+The PCA has signed Host Country Agreements with the Argentine Republic, the Republic of Chile, the People’s Republic of China, the Republic of Costa Rica, the Republic of India, Malaysia, the Republic of Mauritius, the Republic of Singapore, the Republic of South Africa, and the Socialist Republic of Vietnam.